 Possibility to delay obligations

-At the moment of the ratification, States have a possibility to defer for a maximum of three years either their national obligations to establish a National Preventive Mechanism or their obligation to receive visits by the UN Subcommittee on Prevention of Torture.
+At the moment of the ratification, States have a possibility to defer for a maximum of three years either their national obligations to establish a NPM or their obligation to receive visits by the SPT.
 States cannot opt out from both the international and national obligation.

 Financial assistance for implementation